kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/12_pod_commands/transcript.md

 code configs/pod-centos-shortlived.yml
 ```

-Here we have a basic single container pod, where our container's image is set to the official centOS image.
+Here we have a basic single container pod, where I'm  using  the official cent-      OS image.
 Ok let's apply this now.